uaf/uaf/doc/pyuaf/_sources/api_pyuaf_util_opcuastatuscodes.txt

     This module contains a very long list of numerical OPC UA status codes, as defined by the OPC UA standard.

-    The *OPC UA status codes*
+    The *UAF status codes*
-    (which are defined in the :mod:`pyuaf.util.opcuastatuscodes` module) are not to be confused with the *UAF status codes* (which are defined in the :mod:`pyuaf.util.statuscodes` module).
+    (which are defined in the :mod:`pyuaf.util.statuscodes` module) are not to be confused with the *OPC UA status codes* (which are defined in the :mod:`pyuaf.util.opcuastatuscodes` module).

-    The *OPC UA status codes* are more than 200 "detailed" codes defined by the OPC UA standard, while the *UAF status codes* are around 20 more "general" codes.
+    - The *OPC UA status codes* are 32-bit integers defined by the OPC UA standard.
+They provide low-level information about the OPC UA communication.
+Whenever you see an OPC UA status code (often as an attribute called ``opcUaStatusCode``), it is produced by the SDK or the Stack (in other words, not by the UAF).
-    Each one of the more than 200 *OPC UA status codes* can be mapped to exactly one *UAF status code*.

-    E.g. the OPC UA :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_GoodMoreData`,
-    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_GoodNoData`,
-    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_GoodShutdownEvent` etc. codes are
-    all mapped to the UAF :attr:`~pyuaf.util.statuscodes.Good` code since there is only one "Good" *UAF status code*.

-    Similarly, an  :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_BadUserAccessDenied`,
-    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_BadCertificateInvalid`,
-    :attr:`~pyuaf.util.opcuastatuscodes.OpcUa_BadCertificateUntrusted` (and many more)
-    *OPC UA status codes* lead to a :py:attr:`~pyuaf.util.statuscodes.SecurityError` *UAF status code*.

-    Simply read the *UAF status code* (e.g. with :meth:`pyuaf.util.Status.statusCode`) if you're happy with general status information, or read the *UAF + OPC UA status codes* (e.g. with :meth:`pyuaf.util.Status.statusCode` and :meth:`pyuaf.util.Status.opcUaStatusCode`) if you
-    want more detailed status information.
+    - The *UAF status codes* are 32-bit integers defined by the UAF.
+      They provide high-level information.
+For all "bad" status codes (those ending with ``Error``), there is a corresponding error defined in :mod:`pyuaf.util.errors`.
+      For instance, a :attr:`pyuaf.util.statuscodes.InvalidServerUriError` corresponds to a :class:`pyuaf.util.errors.InvalidServerUriError`.
+UAF status codes are used exclusively to determine which error is held by a :class:`pyuaf.util.Status` object.
+      For instance, if the :attr:`~pyuaf.util.Status.statusCode` attribute of a :class:`pyuaf.util.Status` instance is equal to :attr:`pyuaf.util.statuscodes.InvalidServerUriError`,
+      then the Status object in fact holds a :class:`pyuaf.util.errors.InvalidServerUriError` instance.

     The list of OPC UA status codes is not shipped with the UAF, as it is generated from the stack header files.